harshSE/TinyURL/HLD.md

 * On Start up, each random service picks digit/alphabets from which it starts generating value.
 Ex: let's say service start picks value 'A'.
 So it will start generating value starting for A incrementally.
 A, AA, AB, AZ,...,A9,.....,A999999999.
 This service periodically push the value to set in batch.
 * To avoid conflict in picking starting number or tracking generated numbers, all service instance connected with zookeeper.
-From zookeepr, all service keep in sync.
+From zookeeper, all service keep in sync.
 * Each service periodically writes last generated sequence in zookeeper before pushing values into distributed set.

 ###**Conversion Service**